 I stumbled across this gem courtesy of Kate et al. of Colour of Madness.
 It lists reasons people were admitted to the Trans-Allegheny Lunatic Asylum in Weston, West Virginia in its first 25 years of existence, from 1864 to 1889.
 The building is still around, but now it's a museum/ghost tour operation.
 Trans-Allegheny "diagnoses" There… Continue reading What Made You Lunatic Asylum-Level Crazy in 1864?

-This post is by Noose Girl of Breathing With a Noose.
-Ambulance Joy Ride Entrance and intake processing is finally complete.
-Before the doctor moves me from the emergency room to the next phase of my visit, he bestows the knowledge that I may have bipolar disorder.
-Explaining that bipolar disorder exhibits extreme highs and low… Continue reading Emerging Blogger Series: Breathing with a Noose
+In this emerging blogger post, Noose Girl of Breathing With a Noose writes about an ambulance joy ride in the context of bipolar mania.
+Entrance and intake processing is finally complete.
+Before the doctor moves me from the emergency room to the next phase of my visit, he bestows the knowledge that I may have bipolar… Continue reading Ambulance Joy Ride (Guest Post)